vsiryi/zmq-fatal-error/README.md

+# Goal
+Reproduce JeroMQ issue that happens on high loaded ROUTER/DEALER connection.

-# zmq-fatal-error
+# Description
+Example of an application that track online users (clients, that connected to the server) and send some events from server to client (directly for each client).
-Small project for reproduce JeroMQ fatal error
+This is an application for reproduce JeroMQ fatal error.

 Use net.overc.zmq.ReproduceFatalException for reproduce.
 Exception happens 1 time from 3 runs: